Aircloak/aircloak/air/docs/content/sql/query-results.md

 Mary   | 1
 Tom    | 2

 Since there is only one Mary, she definitely won't appear in the output.
 Since there are only two Bobs and Toms, their names probably won't appear in the output.
-Therefore, the anonymized result returned by Aircloak may be something like:
+Therefore, the anonymised result returned by Aircloak may be something like:

 Name  |	Number of distinct users
 ----  | ------------------------